danielgjackson/reddit-scraper/README.md

 # Reddit scraper

-Produces an offline archive for a specific subreddit.
+Produces an offline archive of submissions and comments for a subreddit.

 ## Installing and running this software